Katsina Sets New Operational Guidelines for Private School Owners

 He stated that the guidelines for the establishment and operation of private and community schools will also help in reshaping the educational sector and improve learning and teaching in the state.

-He explained that the proprietors of private schools have significantly reduced the number of out-of-school children in the state, adding that education is not a money-making venture but “shaping the future of generations yet to come”.
+He explained the proprietors of private schools have significantly reduced the number of out-of-school children in the state, adding that education is not a money-making venture but “shaping the future of generations yet to come”